NExUS is supported by industry, government geoscience institutions and academia.

 South Australia Drill Core Reference Library, Tonsley

-- Sessions in the visualisation suite.
+- Introduction to exploration geophysics and a session in the 3D visualisation suite.

-- A chance to attend the South Australian Exploration and Mining conference.
+- A chance to attend the South Australian Exploration and Mining Conference.

-There will be social and networking events designed to expand your professional network and learn from industry experts.
+Each evening hosted social and networking events designed to expand your professional network and learn from industry experts.